Discover our journeys by location

 *Please note in the best interests of our guests and staff we promote the responsible service of alcohol.

-We recommend spending the night before the walk departure in the township of Yulara.
+We recommend spending the night before the walk departure at Ayers Rock Resort.
 This allows extra time for you to unwind, explore the area, and prepare for your adventure.
 At the conclusion of your walk, we will drop off at Ayers Rock Airport/Connellan Airport at approximately 11am (please book domestic flights no earlier than midday).
-We will then transfer to Yulara hotels.
+We will then transfer to Ayers Rock Resort.

 The minimum age for guests on our Three Capes Signature Walk is 10 years old.